jeelsidpara2811/jeelsidpara2811/README.md

 </div>

-Hi I'm Jeel.
-I turn messy data and raw pixels into systems that actually run: models, the pipelines that feed them, and the APIs that serve them.
-Hand me twenty years of chaotic Excel exports or a camera pointed at something hard to read, and you'll get back a model with a CLI, a Docker image, and documentation.
-Happiest where tabular ML, computer vision, and optimization overlap.
-I work in German and English.
+Hi, I'm Jeel — an Applied AI student who ships things instead of leaving them in a notebook.
+At a steel manufacturer, I trained a YOLO model that cut a full 8-hour manual counting shift down to about 10 minutes at 97.53% accuracy, and built Copilot Studio agents that turned a 59-minute workflow into a 1-minute one for a dozen colleagues.
+Give me messy factory data, a camera pointed at something hard to read, or a workflow nobody enjoys doing by hand, and I'll come back with a trained model, a CLI or API around it, and a Docker image to run it.
+I work comfortably in German and English.

+Outside the day job I led a 4-person team building a clinical decision-support backend for LMU Klinikum on top of a locally hosted LLM (FastAPI, Ollama/Mistral, 238 tests), and I currently do voluntary edge-AI research at TH Rosenheim, benchmarking model architectures and microcontrollers for on-device image classification.

 ## Thought of the day